ess-dive-community/essdive-leaf-gas-exchange/docs/supplementaryMetadataGuide.md

 Here are some typical examples of how to present these metadata.
 Tables should be included in data packages as .csv files.

+Guidance on variable names and descriptions should be taken from other ESS-DIVE data formats where available, for example, the [Sample ID and Metadata Reporting Format](https://github.com/ess-dive-community/essdive-sample-id-metadata).

 ### Species information example
 **Metadata variable**|**Format**|**Description**|**Example**
 -----|-----|-----|-----